Macron makes Ukraine his top priority as China's Xi Jinping makes state visit to France - ExBulletin

 Macron said in an interview published on Sunday that he would raise human rights concerns.

-An official ceremony will then take place at the Invalides monument, before bilateral talks at the Elysée.
+Monday's welcome ceremony will take place at the Invalides monument before bilateral talks at the Elysée.
 Macron and Xi will conclude a Franco-Chinese economic forum nearby, then join their wives for a state dinner.

 The second day of the visit is intended to be a more personal moment.